Going to a small claims hearing

 If you haven’t managed to resolve your problem by starting the claim or through mediation, you’ll probably need to go to a court hearing.

-In some cases, the judge thinks it's not worth having one.
+In some cases, the judge thinks it's not worth having a hearing.
 This might be because you or the person you're disagreeing with (the defendant) doesn't have a strong case or the court thinks it can deal with your claim without a hearing and all sides agree.

 At the hearing a judge will ask you some questions.
 You'll be in a normal room and you'll sit separately from the defendant.
 The judge won't wear a wig or gown.

 Small claims hearings are public so there might be people watching, but usually only people connected to the claim will be there.

 The court will send you the date of the hearing and instructions on what you need to do.
 It’s a good idea to chase the court if you haven’t heard anything a month after you made your claim.

 The form telling you when and where the hearing is, and how long it will last, is called a ‘notice of allocation’.
 You’ll get at least 21 days’ notice of the date of the hearing.
 You’ll also be told when you need to pay the hearing fee - unless you're getting help with court fees.

 If you’re busy that day, try to change your plans.
 If it’s something important like a hospital appointment that you can’t change, use form N244 to ask for another date.
 Check the notes on filling in this form.
 You’ll have to pay a fee of £255 unless you can get help with court fees.

 The court will write to you saying what you need to do and when.
 The instructions in the letter or form are called 'directions'.